experimentalpolitics/immigration/material/design.md

 (1) Hard-working - (7) Lazy, (8) DK

-**[hardworking_job]** *(show same response options for each, randomize order)* Do you think that people in the following groups are "hard-working" or "lazy"?
+**[hw_job]** *(show same response options for each, randomize order)* Do you think that people in the following groups are "hard-working" or "lazy"?
 A score of '1' means that you think almost all of the people in that group tend to be "hard-working."
 A score of '7' means that you think most people in the group are "lazy."
 A score of '4' means that you think that most people in the group are not closer to one end or the other, and of course, you may choose any number in between.

 - Farmers
 - Teachers